LLNL/RAJA/docs/sphinx/features.rst

 =====================
 Features and Examples
 =====================
-This page provide basic examples of RAJA kernels and highlight basic features.
+This page provides an introduction to RAJA features and basic examples.

 ------------
-Add Vectors
+Vector Addition
 ------------

 ------------